cstro/recruiter-job-list/README.md

 The design was done in browser and I based it roughly on examples from a [dribbble](https://dribbble.com/) search for "results list".
 From this I just decided by eye what I felt looked good and displayed the relevant information.

-TODO: I decided to include the basic recruiter information on results card

-### Structure
+### App structure

-TODO: talk about app folder structure
+I followed [the guidance in the Redux best practices style guide](https://redux.js.org/style-guide/style-guide/#structure-files-as-feature-folders-with-single-file-logic) to structure the app by related functionality rather than by related types (e.g. reducers, components, actions in their own folders).
+This builds on the idea of component driven apps where HTML and JS live together and I found it worked quite well.

 ## Libraries & packages

 ### React

 I choose to use React as the framework because I have the most experience using this and, as the most popular JS framework, it's the easiest one to find information and 3rd party packages for online.
+I used the create react package to set the project up quickly.

 ### Tailwind